 23. Provincial Spirits

-Provincial Spirits manages to pull off a design for a craft brand that avoids all of the cliches we often see in websites of this type.
+Provincial Spirits manages to pull off a clean design for a craft brand that avoids all of the cliches we often see in websites of this type.
 With bottled cocktails like Cranberry, Mint, and Orange Vodka or Smoke Rosemary Vodka, these are definitely “artisanal” styled beverages.
 But there isn’t a single bearded dude, or bespectacled foodie to be found.

 Instead we get close up photos of people with bottles in hand.
 We see the timeless design of the labels as well as the textures of the clothing.
 It all feels very organic and personal.
 Along with liberal use of forest green in the layout we further feel a sense of being connected to the natural world.

 This design is hip, without being hip.
 And isn’t that the most hip thing of them all?
 We think so.

 Okay, this is technically an agency website, but PL Media sells the product of social influencer marketing.
 Not many agencies let you sign up for their services by adding it to cart, but PL Media lets you add the influencer of your choice to your cart and get started.